Jesserc/My-Ethernaut-Solutions/README.md

 The goal of this level is for you to hack the basic token contract and increase your balance to a large number.

 #### The Vulnerability
-The contract uses solidity version `0.6.0` which is prone to an underflow/overflow error.
+The contract uses solidity version `0.6.0`, prone to an underflow/overflow error.

 #### How it can be exploited
-After creating an instance, the player address have a balance of “20” tokens.
+After creating an instance, the player's address has a balance of “20” tokens.

-Since the contract checks if a users balance is greater than zero before making a transfer.
-We can simply transfer "21" token to any address other than the player address.
-This will cause an underflow, because `20 - 21 = 2^256-1` (underflow error in older solidity versions).
+Since the contract checks, if a user's balance exceeds zero before making a transfer, we can transfer the "21" token to any address other than the player's.
+This will cause an underflow because `20 - 21 = 2^256-1` (underflow error in older solidity versions).

-paste this in your browser console:
+Paste this in your browser console:

 ```javascript
 await contract.transfer("0x4924fb92285cb10bc440e6fb4a53c2b94f2930c5",21) // you can substitute the address with your desired address
 ```
 #### My Recommendation(s)
-When using older solidity versions, use the OpenZeppelin SafeMath library for simple arithmetics, it has a check against integer overflow and underflow.
+When using older solidity versions, use the OpenZeppelin SafeMath library for simple arithmetics; it has a check against integer overflow and underflow.

 ## Level Six - Delegation:
 The goal of this level is to become the contract owner.

 #### The Vulnerability
-The "Delegation" contract makes a delegate call to the "Delegate" contract, this call executes whatever function is being called but in the context of the "Delegation" contract (see [delegate call](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html?highlight=delegatecall#delegatecall-callcode-and-libraries)).
+The "Delegation" contract makes a delegate call to the "Delegate" contract; this call executes whatever function is being called but in the context of the "Delegation" contract (see [delegate call](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html?highlight=delegatecall#delegatecall-callcode-and-libraries)).

 #### How it can be exploited
 1. Encode the "pwn()" function in your console: